BRZRKR: Adaptations and spin-offs

+BRZRKR is a print media and planned film and television franchise created by Keanu Reeves and developed by Boom!
+Studios.
+Beginning with the first titular comic book run in 2021, the series has expanded to include four one-shot spin-off issues and a novel written by Reeves and speculative fiction author China Miéville.
+At Netflix, a feature film produced by and starring Reeves and written by Mattson Tomlin is in development, as well as a two-season anime series with Tomlin as showrunner.

+Film

 On March 22, 2021, Netflix announced it was developing a live-action film adaptation and a follow-up anime series based on the comics with Reeves cast as the lead.
 In October 2021, Mattson Tomlin was writing the live-action film adaptation.
 In March 2025, it was announced Justin Lin would direct and produce the film.
+Tomlin completed the script in September 2022.